WylieKuhn/AERODatabase/README.md

 - ~~Fix Bug where the first entered character of an entered string in a MUI component registers as an empty string~~.
 - ~~Make frontend page send data to API backend~~.
 - ~~Set up the backend API to recieve info from frontend and store in a database~~.
-- Make search page send criteria to API backend.
+- ~~Make search page send criteria to API backend.~~
-- Make API search database based on criteria and get results.
+- ~~Make API search database based on criteria and get results.~~
-- Return results to frontend for display.
+- ~~Return results to frontend for display.~~
+- Build add page that adds school to database.

 ### Login
 - Figure Out how to authenticate users and only allow them to add schools/orgs if they're a member.